delfick/photons/docs/start/scripts.rst

     running the ``lifx`` application with the specified arguments on the command line.

-    In this case we are saying run photons with the ``lan`` target and execute the ``do_turn_off`` target.
+    In this case we are saying run photons with the ``lan`` target an execute the ``do_turn_off`` target.

 So now, running our app should spit out something like::